-"Yeah, he did…" TK agreed, remembering the old man's stories that predicted Myotismon resurrection, and also the creation of Tai's and Matt's strongest Digivolutions.
+"Yeah, he did," TK said, remembering the old man's stories that predicted Myotismon's resurrection, and also the creation of Tai's and Matt's strongest Digivolutions.
 "Are there more?"

 "Yes, but most make little sense until what's written in them actually starts to occur," Azulongmon said.
-"However, since Kari has passed her trial, I believe I must share this one with you… It is a verse so ancient, I don't think even The Order is aware of it.
+"However, since Kari has passed her trial, I believe I must share this one with you… It is a verse so ancient, perhaps the Order isn't even aware of it.
 It goes like this: 'Light stirred Courage in the heart of Man, and through that Courage came Friendship, Knowledge, Love, Reliability, Purity, and Hope.'"

 Gatomon scratched her head.
-"Err… OK, that's all 8 Crests in there," she said, "but what does that have to do with us?"
+"Err… OK, that's all eight Crests in there," she said, "but what does that have to do with us?"

 "Let me get to that," Azulongmon said.
 "Kari… do you remember the day you first encountered Digimon?"

 Kari shivered and thought back.
-It was a long time ago—she had to have been only a toddler—but she remembered a few pieces of the encounter… a Botamon hiding under the bed, riding on the back of a giant Agumon, and Tai holding fast to her in the dead of night, blowing her whistle as loud as he could.
+It was a long time ago—she was only a toddler—but she remembered a few images of the encounter… a Botamon hiding under the bed, riding on the back of a giant Agumon, and Tai holding fast to her in the dead of night, blowing her whistle as loud as he could.

-TK remembered only a little of it, too; he stood with Matt and watched two giant monsters trashing each other outside their apartment building in the dead of night.
-"Wait, The Order told us about this," he suddenly recalled.
+TK remembered only a little of it, too; he stood with Matt and watched two giant monsters trashing each other outside their apartment building.
+"Wait, the Order told us about this," he recalled.
 "She said that all of our Crests became apparent right then."

 "That's correct," Azulongmon said.
-"Kari… when your brother shielded you and blew your whistle, and the other six children became witnesses, that prophecy came to pass."
+"Kari… when your brother shielded you and blew your whistle, and six other children became witnesses, that prophecy came to pass."